YijianZhou/AI-PAL/benchmark_picker/README.md

 train_pos/config_run_pos.py
 ```

-I/O paths remain in the executable scripts. `ceed_waveform.py` is an import-only
+I/O paths remain in the executable scripts. `ceed_data_pipeline.py` is the
-HDF5/SAC processing library used by `cut_ceed_train_npy.py`.
+import-only HDF5 reading and preprocessing helper used by
+`1_cut_ceed_train_npy.py`.
+The active workflow writes NPY shards directly and
+does not create an intermediate SAC dataset.

-`build_pos_zarr.py` stages the selected model config into the installed source
+`2_build_pos_zarr.py` stages the selected model config into the installed source
-package and invokes its converter with positive-only mode. `train_pos_pickers.py`
+package and invokes its converter with positive-only mode. `3_train_pos_pickers.py`
 does the same before training.
 These are training operations; benchmark
 inference never modifies installed configs.